Erhlin Jenho Temple

 二林仁和宮門口

-The main deity is Matsu, and the temple is designed in a three-hall and two-corridor layout.
-The roof features a hip-and-gable style, with the eaves on both sides supported by dougong brackets, creating a clever and elegant appearance.
+The temple is dedicated to Mazu and features a layout of three halls and two corridors.
+The roof is designed in the style of a hip-and-gable roof, with the eaves on both sides supported by brackets that extend the gable walls, creating a clever and elegant appearance.

-The Renhe Temple in Erlin, Changhua, is a rare Tangshan-style temple recognized as a county-designated historic site and is one of the oldest Mazu temples.
-It is said to have been founded in the early years of the Qianlong reign and underwent renovations in 1782 during the 47th year of Qianlong.
-The temple is connected to the street houses and faces south.
-After several renovations, it reached its current scale in the 20th year of the Jiaqing era (1815).
-It was also renovated in the 14th year of the Taisho era and in the 50th year of the Republic of China, resulting in the temple's present appearance.
-Those with knowledge can discern its significance.
+Renhe Temple in Erlin, Changhua, is a rare Tangshan-style temple designated as a county-level historic site and is one of the oldest Matsu temples.
+It is said to have been established in the early years of the Qianlong reign and was rebuilt in 1782 (the 47th year of Qianlong).
+The temple connects with the street houses and faces south.
+After several renovations, it reached its current scale in 1815 (the 20th year of the Jiaqing reign).
+It was also restored in 1925 (the 14th year of the Taisho era) and in 1961 (the 50th year of the Republic of China), resulting in the present appearance of the temple.
+Those in the know can see the intricacies.

 Erlin Renhe Temple Front Erlin Renhe Temple Front